 In the military from 1985-88 (Army), Young worked in the White House Telecommunications Center in the White House Communications Agency during the Reagan administration.
 She was awarded the White House Service Award, the U.S. Army Commendation Medal and the most prestigious Presidential Service Award.

-An avid tennis player who has won a number of USTA Flex League titles in singles and doubles, Schmitt married Nicholas Young on Dec.
+An avid tennis player who has won a number of USTA Flex League titles in singles and doubles, Young married Nicholas Young on Dec.
 21, 2013 and they live in Los Gatos, Calif.
-He has two sons from a previous marriage, Nick Jr. (25) and Braden (22).
+He has two sons from a previous marriage, Nick Jr. (26) and Braden (23).